DugongBioinformatics/dugongbioinformatics.github.io/README.md

 Access as graphical interfaces available in DugongGUI can be performed through two options:

-- [VNC](https://www.realvnc.com/): a graphical desktop sharing system that uses the Remote Frame Buffer (RFB) protocol to remotely control another computer.
+- [VNC](https://www.realvnc.com/): a graphical desktop sharing system that uses the [Remote Frame Buffer (RFB) protocol](https://en.wikipedia.org/wiki/RFB_protocol) to remotely control another computer.
 It transmits the keyboard and mouse events from one computer to another, transmitting as graphical screen updates back in the other direction, over a network.
-- [noVNC](http://kanaka.github.io/noVNC/noVNC/vnc.html):  is a client for the VNC protocol that runs in your browser, and a dumb TCP-to-Websockets proxy script that you run on your server if your VNC software doesn't already support Websockets in addition to TCP.
-It's implemented through HTML5 Canvas and WebSockets technologies, allowing an execution of a graphical desktop sharing system using a simple browser.
+- [noVNC](http://kanaka.github.io/noVNC/noVNC/vnc.html):  is a client for the VNC protocol that runs in your browser, and a dumb TCP-to-Websockets proxy script that you run on your server if your VNC software doesn't already support [Websockets](https://en.wikipedia.org/wiki/WebSocket) in addition to TCP.
+It's implemented through [HTML5 Canvas](https://en.wikipedia.org/wiki/Canvas_element) and [Websockets](https://en.wikipedia.org/wiki/WebSocket) technologies, allowing an execution of a graphical desktop sharing system using a simple browser.

 ***DugongGUI*** also has a set of preinstalled software packages that allow a better use of the operating system, especially: